Skip to main content

 How Contentful handles images

-Not in Contentful.
-Using its images API, You can upload a large image (within reason: the CMS has a 20mb limit on asset files), name and describe it.
-Then when you bring it into a 235 x 150 image space on a content card, Contentful optimises it for you.
+You can upload a large image (within reason: there is a 20mb limit), name and describe it.
+Then when you bring it into a smaller space, such as a content card, Contentful optimises it for you.
 The ‘intrinsic’ (original) image file stays at the size you uploaded it.

 Summary points on images in Media